kdschmidt1/Sail_Instrument/Readme.md

  ```
 Add the Laylines to your map in the [WidgetDialog](https://www.wellenvogel.net/software/avnav/docs/hints/layouts.html#h2:WidgetDialog)

-Add the Sail_Instrument to your map in the [WidgetDialog](https://www.wellenvogel.net/software/avnav/docs/hints/layouts.html#h2:WidgetDialog)
+Add the LayLines_Overlay to your map in the [WidgetDialog](https://www.wellenvogel.net/software/avnav/docs/hints/layouts.html#h2:WidgetDialog) (you have to use the new [Button](https://github.com/wellenvogel/avnav/blob/d5cf9802d507bd5c23e1b999b78dbe0c76252fa9/viewer/images/icons-new/assistant_nav.svg)).